andramalech-forks/RAK811_RUI_SWITCH_SENSOR/README.rst

 bit value 0 = input/output disabled
 bit value 1 = input/output enabled

-Disable inputs is only recomendable when a sensor have a mechanical failure, giving false readings, and isn't possible to phisically unplug it.
+Disable an input is only recommendable when a sensor has a mechanical failure, giving false readings, and isn't possible to physically unplug it.

-After sending a dowlink config frame, the next transmission of the node will be a config response frame.
+After sending a downlink config frame, the next transmission of the node will be a config response frame.

 Tested environment
 ------------------
 * RAK RUI version 1.0.0 beta
-* FW 3.0.0.14h beta
+* FIRMWARE  V 3.0.0.14.H
 * Bootloader 3.0.4
 * RAK Device Firmware Upgrade Tool v1.4 for Ubuntu Linux